-Bordeaux’s winemaking land tends to be separated into three large areas in relation to the Garonne and Dordogne rivers: the right bank, the left bank, and the ‘Entre-deux-Mers’.
-The latter being reputed more for its dry whites and sweet wines, it won’t appear this time.
-A match, then, between the left and right banks, where we have a look at the differences in their soil, grape varietals, landscapes, and wine styles.
+Bordeaux’s winemaking land tends to be separated into three large areas in relation to the Garonne and Dordogne rivers: the Right Bank, the Left Bank, and the ‘Entre-deux-Mers’.
+The latter being reputed more for its dry whites and sweet wines, it won’t feature in this article.
+Consider this article, then, to be a match between the Left and Right Banks, where we have a look at the differences in their soil, grape varieties, landscapes, and wine styles.

 - Gravel-rich soil

 - Strong reputation for its top classifications